Links to the Publishing Industry

 The total turnover of the UK publishing industry is £4.5bn, which includes a book market of £3bn and a journals industry worth £1.5bn.
 The revenue from the export of books exceeds the export turnover of the film industry, the TV industry and the music industry.

 Much of our success derives from our extensive links with the publishing industry in the UK and internationally.
 All members of staff have worked in the publishing industry and continue their connections through their research and consultancy work.
 We have excellent relationships with publishers and trade organizations, and our alumni are working throughout the industry.
-We are involved with industry awards: for example we help to organize the British Book Design and Production Awards each year along with the British Print Industries Federation and the Publishers Association; Angus Phillips was a judge for the Bookseller industry awards in 2010, 2011 and 2012.
+We are involved with industry awards: for example we help to organize the British Book Design and Production Awards each year along with the British Print Industries Federation and the Publishers Association; Angus Phillips was a judge for the Bookseller national industry awards for four years in a row, from 2010 to 2013.

 Many visiting speakers contribute to the degree programmes and also to the Publishing Seminar series.
 Recent speakers include: